NimbiDev/Guardian/README.md

  * Stream Alerts
  * Memes
  * Logging

- <br /><br /><br />
+ ---
  Currently this bot is in the early stages of it's build and as such is not reccommended for use.